mennamamdouh/Optimizing-Online-Sports-Retail-Revenue/README.md

 <img src="Visuals\Reviews VS. Revenue.png" width=750>
 </p>

-> Revenue is increasing with the number of reviews which says that people buy the product which has more number of reviews then the revenue increases.
+> Revenue is increasing with the number of reviews which says that people buy the product which has a greater number of reviews then the revenue increases.

 </ul>